The Pros & Cons of Divorce Mediation

 In mediation, a neutral third party leads a problem-solving discussion rather than an argument which involves finger pointing and yelling.
 Both parties sit with their respective lawyers and the mediator and attempt to negotiate the resolution of issues in your divorce.
 These conversations can include finances, assets, child custody, and more.
 The mediator takes the role of facilitator and the open discussion allows you and your ex-spouse to have an honest conversation about your finances, assets, children, and more.

-- Confidential – Mediation sessions take place in a private room as opposed to a courtroom.
+- Confidential – Mediation is private, and does not take place in the courtroom.

-- Success – Simply put, success rates are higher with mediation than with litigation.
+- Success – Success rates are higher with mediation than with litigation.

 Though mediation is a wonderful alternative for those who have an amicable relationship with their ex-spouse, there are some instances in which it may not be the best decision.

-- Bias – The key to a successful mediation is an experienced and unbiased mediator.
-As with anything in life, mediators can be swayed and the situation may not always be fair.
+- Bias – There is the possibility that mediators can be swayed and the situation may not always be fair.

 Contact Our Long Island Family Law Attorneys for Help